lightningdevkit/lightningdevkit.org/docs/introduction/use_cases.md

 # Use Cases for LDK

-The standard lightning use case is running a standalone node on one's laptop.
+The standard Lightning use case is running a standalone node on one's laptop.
 Here's some other use cases that LDK supports.

 ## Mobile Devices